 Beverley joined the charity in May 2016.
 She is responsible for providing a wide range of support functions at Montessori St Nicholas, including HR, ICT and facilities management.

 Khuram joined the MCI as a Course Admissions Officer in January 2016.
 He previously worked within Admissions for various Further Education and Higher Education colleges in London as a manager or team leader.

 He completed his BSc Hons in Business Information Technology in 2000, and also has PTLLS qualification.

 MA, BA, Adv.
 Mont.
 Dip.

 Barbara joined the newly established MCI in 1998 after training Montessori teachers both at Montessori St. Nicholas and London Montessori Centre.
 She was also a proprietor of Seedlings Montessori Nursery in Oxfordshire for fifteen years.
-She is the Academic Director for the Montessori Centre International and the Senior Accreditation officer for the Montessori Accreditation and Evaluation Board.
+She is the Chief Education Officer for the Montessori Centre International and the Senior Accreditation officer for the Montessori Accreditation and Evaluation Board.

 Michela has been working at MCI for about 10 year after having taught and managed the Balderton street branch of St Nicholas pre-preparatory school.
 She is a lecturer, group tutor and leader for the Montessori diploma course in Early Childhood.
 Her duties also include supporting and tutoring students during their teaching practice experience.

 As distance learning co-ordinator, Susan provides a contact for all enquiries about the distance learning course and acts as the administrator for the distance learning course and the MCI seminar and workshop programmes.
 She also deals with student accounts as well as registering students on their courses.